amitsaha/echorand.me/content/about.md

 or Linux.
 Given a problem or an idea at hand, I will try to implement it without thinking I am better off doing something else.

 Feel free to reuse/relink any contents on this blog in anyway you please.
-I appreciate a credit, but not mandatory.
+I appreciate a credit linking back to my post/blog.

 # Contact me